Served Sentences

 Oksana Chausova, August 29, 2025

 Prayer, comforting words from the Bible, as well as the support of her husband and fellow believers helped Oksana to withstand the difficulties.
-"Handing over food and necessary things is a lot of work.
+"Providing food and other necessary things is a huge task.
 We really appreciate those who spent their time and energy taking care of us," the couple said.

-Persecution for faith is part of the history of Oksana Chausova's family: in Soviet times, her grandfather spent six years in a high-security correctional labor colony.
-Despite the difficult trials, he remained true to his convictions.
+Persecution because of their faith is part of the history of Oksana Chausova's family: in Soviet times, her grandfather spent 6 years in a high-security correctional labor colony.
+Despite the hardships, he remained true to his beliefs.
 Oksana cherishes this legacy and often imagines how proud her grandfather would be of her resilience and loyalty if he could learn about her trials.

-The Leninskiy District Court of Kursk sentenced the Chavusovs in December 2024—they received two and a half years in prison.
+The Leninskiy District Court of Kursk sentenced the Chavusovs in December 2024 — they were given 2.5 years imprisonment.
 A few months later, the court of appeal commuted the sentence, reducing the term of imprisonment by 8 months.
-Dmitriy was released in the courtroom, as he had fully served his sentence in the pre-trial detention center.
+Dmitriy was released in the courtroom, as he had fully served his sentence in the pretrial detention center.

 The Case of Kupriyanskiy and Others in Kursk